State Department halts new funding on nearly all US aid programs worldwide

 Some aid projects began receiving their first stop-work orders under the freeze on Friday afternoon.

-Some organisations were also interpreting the directive as an immediate stop-work order for US-funded aid work globally, a former senior US Agency for International Development official, under the condition of anonymity, told The Associated Press.
-The official also added that many organisations might stop operations immediately to prevent incurring further costs.
+Some organizations were also interpreting the directive as an immediate stop-work order for U.S.-funded aid work globally, a former senior U.S. Agency for International Development official told The Associated Press anonymously.
+The official also added that many organizations might stop operations immediately to prevent incurring further costs.

-The memo excludes all countries other than Egypt and Israel that receive foreign military funding from the US, such as Ukraine or Taiwan.

 Join our commenting forum